roliman2/billy-telegram-bot/README.md

 * /fisting - Make a fisting to the user (when passing to a command)
 * /deep - Check a deep of the user (when passing to a command)
 * /warm - Feel a warm of the user (when passing to a command)
+* /options - Configure the bot in the group/channel